Alexandra Township Tour

-Important heritage sites include the Twelve Apostles Church of Africa, the Alexandra Beer Hall, Freedom Square and the headquarters of the notorious Msomi Gang.
+Further important heritage sites include the Twelve Apostles Church of Africa, the Alexandra Beer Hall, Freedom Square and the headquarters of the notorious Msomi Gang.

-Alexandra Township bicycle and walking tours
+Alexandra Township walking tours

-Alexandra Bicycle Experience!
-Tour the streets of Alexandra by bicycle – visit historical sites, meet the people of Alexandra.
+Alexandra walking tour through the streets of Alexandra – visit historical sites, meet the people of Alexandra.

-These must be specifically requested and confirmed in your booking.
+Accordingly these must be specifically requested and confirmed in your booking.

-Where time is short – with the main focus on a Johannesburg tour – we can include a drive through Alexandra – simply to give a perspective of the full Johannesburg.
+Where time is short – with the main focus on a Johannesburg tour – we can include a drive through Alexandra.
+Simply to give a perspective of the full Johannesburg.
 Including the larger township of Soweto and denser Alexandra.

 “Township” – a name used by Apartheid government to describe black area under group area act.